 Dialing in Your Sweet Spot

 I believe that doing a few months weeks of tracking your coffee intake and sleep quality will tell you more about the benefits of coffee than any health study.
-Look at the data and dial in the level that works best for you.
+Look at the data and dial the level that works best for you.
 Does your sleep suffer?
 How much?
 Only you can answer these questions.

 Quantified Self Caveat (October 2014)